 Everyone on your team brings something unique to the table (or to the video call, these days).
 And today, that innovative new AI-powered technologies can augment that something special.

 Maybe your content writer (ahem) is brainstorming a blog post with the help of a text-generation tool.
-Perhaps your graphic designer is prompting an image creation In the data context, an algorithm is a set of instructions for a computer to bring in input data, manipulate it, perform calculations with it,… to develop mind-blowing new graphics.
+Perhaps your graphic designer is prompting an image creation algorithm to develop mind-blowing new graphics.
 Without a doubt, there’s a whole range of new opportunities to explore.

-You might already know how those Artificial intelligence (AI) refers to the development of computerized systems that can carry out tasks and perform actions that augment or take the place of… tools shape today’s content and design.
+You might already know how those AI tools shape today’s content and design.
 Similar capability boosts are now available for the performance-marketing side of your team as well.
 While they’ve already been your SQL savants and dashboard virtuosos, AI can now give them predictive powers, further amplifying their impact with fast, accurate predictions about the future.

 Until now, it’s been extremely complicated to use AI-powered predictive models to gain predictive insights from your marketing data.
 It has required a team of data scientists and engineers who are scarce and expensive, as well as a lot of time and patience.

-However, a new generation of AI-powered Predictive analytics uses data, statistics, and machine learning techniques to build mathematical models that can generate predictions about things likely to happen in the future…. options can transform your marketing team’s own data and BI analysts into AI wizards.
+However, a new generation of AI-powered predictive analytics options can transform your marketing team’s own data and BI analysts into AI wizards.
 Placing the power of AI directly in their hands maximizes their deep data skills and direct knowledge of your business.
 They can move beyond retrospective data analyses to adopt a future-driven approach that levels up the whole team.

-Empowering your Business intelligence (BI) includes gathering, storing, and analyzing business data, as well as using that analysis to inform the actions of the business. and analyst teams with new capabilities that generate actionable predictive insights can be hugely motivating and exciting for everyone involved.
-That’s true not just for analysts, who uplevel their skills and business impact, but also for Data science combines statistics, computer science, scientific methods, and business knowledge to analyze, model, and predict using data.
-The data science toolkit can be used… teams, who are freed up for more complex AI and ML projects.
+Empowering your BI and analyst teams with new capabilities that generate actionable predictive insights can be hugely motivating and exciting for everyone involved.
+That’s true not just for analysts, who uplevel their skills and business impact, but also for data science teams, who are freed up for more complex AI and ML projects.
 And, of course, helping all of these data pros achieve their full potential can generate enormous business impact.

 If you’re ready to explore how predictive capabilities could take your digital marketing team to a whole new level, we’re here to help.
-Pecan’s AI-powered, accessible predictive Analytics is a business practice that uses descriptive and visualization techniques to gain insight into data; those insights can then be used to guide business… platform is designed for teams who want to drive ROI efficiently and demonstrate marketing performance.
+Pecan’s AI-powered, accessible predictive analytics platform is designed for teams who want to drive ROI efficiently and demonstrate marketing performance.